jakobkmar/KSpigot/readme.md

 ```

 ### Flexible and chainable geometry syntax
-Makes complex modification of locations and vectors more intuitive.Also, you can use any type of number (`Short`, `Int`, `Long`, `Float`, `Double`) you want.
+Makes complex modification of locations and vectors more intuitive.
+Also, you can use any type of number (`Short`, `Int`, `Long`, `Float`, `Double`) you want.
 You do not have to mess with different data types.

 ```kotlin
 loc increaseX 3 reduce vec(3.0, 1.5f, 3) increaseYZ 5.7